Taynadin/project2.0/README.md

 Also Events Spaces allows anyone who would like to offer there own home with the propper space for an event, can list it through our site.

+#### Getting Started / Required Instalations
+To get started please be sure to locally install
+* node express
+* node body-parser
+* node mysql
+* node gmail-send

 #### Overview

 ![layout1] (assets/images/pagelayout1.png)
-![layout2] (images/pagelayout2.png))
+![layout2] (images/pagelayout2.png)

 #### Front End
 For our front end we wanted to use a very clean and professional approach.
-Based on the pictures provided we went with a Red, Grey and White as our primay colors.
-For this desighn we used Bootstrap combined with Sass.
+Some of the technologies used for the front end were [Bootstrap 3] (http://getbootstrap.com/docs/3.3/) and [Sass] (https://sass-lang.com/).

 #### Back End
-For the back end we have our database running though